-

 Shopping

-Some of the best and most varied shopping is down at the old port.
-You can find antiques, art work, lots of maritime gear and sailor garb, plus smaller souvenirs like santons (wooden figurines).
-Head to the car-free St-Fereol street and fashion epicenter Cours Julien for more up-market shopping.
+Some of the best and most varied shopping in Marseille can be done around the old port.
+Visitors can find antiques, artwork, lots of maritime gear and sailor garb, plus smaller souvenirs such as santons (wooden figurines).
+Travellers should head to the car-free St-Fereol Street and fashion epicenter Cours Julien for more upmarket shopping.
 The mega mall L'Escale Borély is about 25 minutes away by metro.

 Best Buy